geemus/learn_fog/4_fog_binary.markdown

 ## Next!

-Now that we have a faster/easier way to access stuff we will see what it is like to switch between providers in `5_local_storage`.
+Now that we have a faster/easier way to access stuff we will see what it is like to switch between providers in [Local Storage](5_local_storage.html).

 ### Extra Credit